Disney Plus vs Netflix: who will win?

 Disney Plus vs Netflix: features and user interface

-We have little to go on for Disney Plus' interface, aside from the below screenshot Disney shared earlier this year.
-What we do know, however, is that unlike Netflix's genre-based categories, Disney Plus has buttons for five distinct 'channels' – Disney, Pixar, Marvel, Star Wars, and National Geographic – and a jumble of content from the channels beneath them.
+We got some dedicated hands-on time with the Disney Plus platform when it went live for a beta in the Netherlands, and you can read all our initial thoughts in this Disney Plus review.

-Netflix notably has a trailer auto-playing at the top of its home page, but it looks like Disney plans a rolling banner ad instead.
-Then again, months ahead of release there's a lot that could change in the meantime.
+Nothing in the interface will particularly surprise you, with horizontal rows of content and recommended sections that algorithmically show you content likely to be of interest to you.

-We expect some kind of algorithm for suggesting content on the home page, though the layout makes us think things will be organized by production studio rather than say comedy vs drama or horror.
+Unlike Netflix's genre-based categories for comedies, action, or drama, though, Disney Plus also has buttons for five distinct 'channels' – Disney, Pixar, Marvel, Star Wars, and National Geographic – alongside a jumble of content from the channels beneath them.

 Like Netflix, we know Disney Plus will be available on the usual round of mobile, laptop, and smart TV apps – though a recent Disney presentation also let slip plans to come to Nintendo Switch, which Netflix is still curiously absent from.